What are prenatal diagnostic tests?

 Amniocentesis: A procedure in which a needle is used to withdraw and test a small amount of amniotic fluid and cells from the sac surrounding the fetus.

 Amniotic Fluid: Water in the sac surrounding the fetus in the mother’s uterus.

 Aneuploidy: Having an abnormal number of chromosomes.

-Birth Defect: A physical problem or intellectual disability that is present at birth.
+Birth Defect: A physical problem that is present at birth.

 Cells: The smallest units of a structure in the body; the building blocks for all parts of the body.

 Chorionic Villus Sampling (CVS): A procedure in which a small sample of cells is taken from the placenta and tested.

 Chromosomes: Structures that are located inside each cell in the body and contain the genes that determine a person’s physical makeup.

 Cystic Fibrosis: An inherited disorder that causes problems in digestion and breathing.

 Diagnostic Tests: Tests that look for a disease or cause of a disease.